-Economic damages pertain to the measureable losses from a malpractice injury.
+Economic damages pertain to the measurable losses from a malpractice injury.
 These typically include the medical costs of the injury including the immediate costs of treatment, hospitalization costs, doctor’s fees, prescription medicine and more.
-Medical costs also cover the future medical treatment, therapy and rehabilitation you may need to fully recover from the malpractice injury.
+Medical costs also cover the future medical treatment, therapy, and rehabilitation you may need to fully recover from the malpractice injury.

 In addition, economic damages also include loss of wages and lost earning capacity.
 If you are unable to resume work for a period after incurring the injury, economic damages include a percentage of your weekly wage.

 Calculating the right amount of economic damages is a fairly complicated process and must take into account various factors.
 This is why it is best to hire a qualified malpractice attorney to help you in doing so.

 Caps on Economic Damages in Florida

 Florida has no caps on economic damages that can be sought in a medical malpractice lawsuit.
 This means that depending on the losses you incur due to the injury, you can apply for any amount of economic damages.
 However, it must be demonstrated in the court that these damages cover only the losses that are directly a result of the medical malpractice.

 If you have suffered a medical malpractice injury, you can file for compensatory damages on your own.
 However, a malpractice lawsuit is very complicated.
 You need to provide supporting evidence, including expert testimony, as well as medical records.
 Your claim must also meet a variety of other requirements.
 This is why it is recommended that you hire a qualified personal injury attorney when you decide to file a malpractice lawsuit in Lakeland, Florida.